Elemecca/elemecca.github.io/_drafts/2015-02-02-php-orm-survey.markdown

 Given that we already have a large and complex schema and several years of data we can't get rid of, we need an ORM that can handle our schema without significant changes.
 That means it needs to support:

-- tables with strange names
+- entities with names that don't match their tables
-- entity properties with names that don't match their underlying column
+- entity properties with names that don't match their columns
+- entities comprising multiple tables joined one-to-one
 - primary keys not called `id`
+- natural (not auto-numbered) primary keys
 - foreign key columns not named after their target table
 - foreign key relationships without declared constraints
 - composite (multiple column) primary and foreign keys